-If you have visited my blog before, you know how much I love to use nuts and bolts in my furniture.
+If you have visited my blog before, you know how much I love to use nuts and bolts in my DIY furniture.
 Many of you have embraced (with open arms) my Arhaus inspired coffee table and end table, and for that, I thank and love each and every one of you.

 As it turns out, I am not the only one who loves to build this style of furniture.
 My friend Corey over at Sawdust 2 Stitches also built her own version of the Arhaus coffee table.
 You can check out the awesomeness here.

-We put our heads together and decided to make some additional pieces to complete this set of living room furniture.
+Corey and I put our heads together and decided to make some additional pieces to complete this set of living room furniture.
 This is going to be soooooo great!

 I have included the free plans for my DIY Entertainment Stand here, or click the picture below.